-- A. Attach open-ended calibration cup securely to sonde and rinse probes 3 times with DI water. - B. Rinse probes 3 times with conductance standard to be used. - C. Set sonde upright with probes facing up.
+- A. Attach open-ended calibration cup securely to the sonde and rinse probes 3 times with DI water. - B. Rinse probes 3 times with conductance standard to be used. - C. Set the stone upright with probes facing up.
 Gently shake the conductance standard and then fill the calibration cup with the standard until the standard level is above the probes.
-If any air bubbles are apparent in the conductivity block, remove them by shaking meter gently or dislodging them with a pipette. - D. From the CALIBRATE menu select CONDUCTIVITY, then SPECIFIC CONDUCTANCE. - E. Enter the conductance of the standard in mS/cm.
-Example: 6668 μ S = 6.668mS. - F. Allow the readings to stabilize.
-While the readings stabilize check the sonde temperature probe by placing a lab thermometer into the standard near the temperature probe on the sonde.
+If any air bubbles are apparent in the conductivity block, remove them by shaking the meter gently or dislodging them with a pipette. - D. From the Calibrate menu select Conductivity, then Specific Conductance. - E. Enter the conductance of the standard in mS/cm.
+Example: $6668 \mu S = 6.668 mS$ . - F. Allow the readings to stabilize.
+While the readings stabilize check the sonde temperature probe by placing a lab thermometer into the standard near the temperature probe on the

+- sonde.
 Compare the YSI temperature with the thermometer temperature.
-If the difference is greater than 0.2°C, then there is a problem with the temperature probe and it will need to be replaced.

-- G. Once the specific conductance readings have stabilized, record the specific conductance reading in μS/cm before calibration on the calibration sheet and press <Enter>.
-Record the after calibration value μS/cm on the calibration sheet. - H. Press <Esc> to return to the main menu. - I. Select ADVANCED then CAL CONSTANTS.
+If the difference is greater than 0.2°C, then there is a problem with the temperature probe and it will need to be replaced. - G. Once the specific conductance readings have stabilized, record the specific conductance reading in $\mu$ S/cm before calibration on the calibration sheet and press <Enter>.
+Record the after-calibration value $\mu$ S/cm on the calibration sheet. - H. Press <Esc> to return to the main menu. - I. Select ADVANCED then CAL CONSTANTS.
 Record CONDUCTIVITY CELL CONSTANT on the calibration sheet.
 If the cell constant is out of the acceptable range, it indicates a problem with the probe and it will need to be replaced. - J. Press <Esc> to return to the main menu.